madetech/data-101/data_learning_paths/certs.md

 # Certificate Paths

-Please reach out to Jonathan Griffin (Made Tech Head of Strategic Partnerships) for detailed breakdown of particular cert paths and additional resources
+Please reach out to L&D for a detailed breakdown of particular cert paths and additional resources

 # Cert Path for AWS